enoche/BM3/README.md

 ## How to run
 1. Put data folder under `data` dir.
-2. Enter src and run with
+2. Enter `src` folder and run with
 `python main.py -m bm3 -d baby`
 You may specify other parameters in CMD or config with `configs/model/*.yaml` and `configs/dataset/*.yaml`.